Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 ## Exercise 2: Basic GET Endpoints

 ### Narrative:
-In the previous exercise, we created and ran your first ASP.NET Core Minimal API project.
+In the previous exercise, we created and ran our first ASP.NET Core Minimal API project.
 Now, let’s take a closer look at the default code inside `Program.cs`.

-One line we noticed is:
+One line we noticed was:

 ```cs
 app.MapGet("/", () => "Hello World!");